 - 1. Parents will receive communication from their child's teacher early in the school year regarding the type, frequency, and grading of homework, and the teacher's expectations for parental help and support. - 2.
 Teachers and parents both should train students to ask for the teacher's help immediately if any problem with homework occurs or is anticipated.
 If the student does not understand an assignment or gets behind in his or her schoolwork, the student should go to the teacher first for help in planning to complete the work. - 3.
-Teachers of grades 4 and 5 will provide and reinforce the use of a weekly assignment sheet to keep track of due dates.
-Students in the Middle School will be required to use a planner/assignment book. - 4.
-Parents should impress on their children the importance of this, and insist on receiving all papers that the teacher returns. - 5.
-Students in the Middle School may log on to the school website to monitor daily homework assignments for grades 6-8.
+Parents should impress on their children the importance of this, and insist on receiving all papers that the teacher returns. - 4.
+Students in the Middle School may log on to the school website to monitor daily homework assignments for grades 5-8.